 But this is a common problem for dialogue-led games and interactive fiction, and TFH is not the worst offender.
-With a few minutes of investment, TFH becomes more coherent, so you are able to understand how the seemingly-different family members fit together and make sense to each other.
+With a few minutes of investment, TFH becomes more coherent and lets you understand how the seemingly-different family members fit together and make sense to each other.
 The patchwork instead becomes a braid of causes and effects.
-Similarly, each character – Kelly, her mum, her dad and her brother Ben – becomes sympathetic once you take the time to think about their situation.
+Similarly, each character — Kelly, her mum, her dad and her brother Ben — becomes sympathetic once you take the time to think about their situation.

-TFH’s ability to make me wonder about a character’s motivations outside of those explicitly shown in the plot, and to encourage me to find out more about the characters, shows that the story left a mark.
-TFH carried out its promise of evocative and emotional writing, enabling immersion like a good piece of dead-tree fiction can.
+That game’s ability to make me wonder about a character’s motivations outside of those explicitly shown in the plot, and to encourage me to find out more about the characters, shows how the story left a mark.
+TFH carried out its promise of evocative and emotional writing, and created immersion that rivalled a good piece of dead-tree fiction.

-Although the main story of TFH is done well, the true star is its epilogue, which at first appears to be a prologue.
-The story again take place within a conversation between Kelly, who is struggling in college, and her mum.
+Although the main story of TFH succeeds, the true star is its epilogue, which at first appears to be a prologue.
+The story again takes place within a conversation between Kelly, who is struggling in college, and her mum.